pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 A key implication of the fact that uncertainty presupposes certainty is that every step of cognition leads to certainty, if only certainty about insufficiency in knowledge (e.g. insufficiency in evidence and reasoning, in our capacity to judge evidence and reasoning, etc.).
 To know what we do not know, we have to _know_, i.e. be certain of the facts that reveal the boundaries of our knowledge.
 For example, to know that there is a chance of failure in an airplane, we be certain of the fact that in real-life environments, there exist factors that cannot be accounted for.
 As another example, to know that there is a chance of a asteroid strike on Earth, we must be certain of the fact that asteroids can and do strike other bodies in space such as Earth.
 As a negative example, we cannot know if there is a chance for pink unicorns to prance down the street since nothing in our knowledge points to the existence of such creatures (even to validly claim possibility, we must _know_ something, i.e. have at least some evidence).

+# Evidence
-# Self-evidence with respect to higher knowledge
+## Self-evidence with respect to higher knowledge
 **LEXICAL NOTE**:

 I must clearly distinguish between my use of the terms "self-evidence" and "implicit self-evidence", so as to distinguish between non-volitional, i.e. automatic cognition and volitional, i.e. non-automatic cognition; such a distinction is important since volition is the basis of purposeful cognition beyond the perceptual level.
 "Self-evidence" as such refers to that which needs no volitionally-driven selective focus to grasp, i.e. it is grasped automatically.
 "Implicit self-evidence" on the other hand refers to that which becomes self-evident only by through volitionally-driven selective focus, i.e. it is not reached automatically, though once it is reached, grasping it is automatic.
 It can be said that the implicitly self-evident is that which is self-evident if subjected to the right selective focus.